jianfenglan/jianfenglan.github.io/explorations.md

         </div>
     </div>

-    <div class="gallery-card" onclick="openModal(this)" data-title="New Orleans 🇺🇸" data-meta="20 November, 2024" data-content="<p>Folks swear the Gypsies in front of St. Louis Cathedral are the most gifted fortune-tellers, weaving magic with every reading 🔮✨.
-But with countless stalls sparkling under the cathedral’s shadow 🌟⛪, how do I pick the perfect one to reveal my fate? 😕🃏</p>">
+    <div class="gallery-card" onclick="openModal(this)" data-title="New Orleans 🇺🇸" data-meta="20 November, 2024" data-content="<p>Folks swear the Gypsies in front of St. Louis Cathedral are the most gifted fortune-tellers, weaving magic with every reading.
+But with countless stalls sparkling under the cathedral’s shadow, how do I pick the right one to reveal my fate?</p>">
         <img src="{{ '/images/NOLA.jpg' | relative_url }}">
         <div class="gallery-caption">
             <h3>New Orleans 🇺🇸</h3>